eniles/eniles.github.io/work.md

-You will find a more complete resume/CV on [LinkedIn](https://www.linkedin.com/in/ed-niles-4547a061/).
+You will find a more complete resume/CV for Ed Niles on [LinkedIn](https://www.linkedin.com/in/ed-niles-4547a061/).

 ### Causes and Campaigns I've been a part of: